hueyl77/MailgunSubscribe/readme.txt

 === Plugin Name ===
-Contributors: Huey Ly (this should be a list of wordpress.org userid's) Donate link: http://example.com/
+Contributors: markjaquith, mdawaffe (this should be a list of wordpress.org userid's) Donate link: http://example.com/
-Tags: email, subscription, subscribe
+Tags: comments, spam
 Requires at least: 3.0.1
 Tested up to: 3.4
 Stable tag: 4.3